-We will introduce the two forms of induced knowledge in the next two sections: Section 2 interprets the knowledge space as a MMT [Rab08; RK13] theory graph, the induced statements are computed by flattening (see Section 3).
+We will introduce the two case studies the next two sections: Section 2 interprets the knowledge space as a MMT theory graph and the induced statements are computed by flattening.
 The realms case study is presented in Section 4, where we discuss how realm faces (induced theories) can be generated and pillars can be opened for inspection from the faces.
-Section 5 shows an application of induced material: we can use flattening to make a math search engine literate, and correspondingly, Section 6 discusses how realm-based access can be used in a library of formalizations.
-Section 7 concludes the paper.
+Section 5 shows an application of induced material: we can use flattening to make a math search engine literate.
+Section 6 concludes the paper.